Forecast error growth: A dynamic-stochastic model: Introduction

-If we further assume that a forecast was initialized from $x(0)\sim \rho_0$, then $x(t)\sim\rho(x, t)$. $e(t)$ will be a random variable whose properties can be derived from those of $\rho(t)$.
-For example, the expected squared error
+If we further assume that a forecast was initialized from $x(0)\sim \rho_0$, then $x(t)\sim\rho(x, t)$, and $e(t)$ will be a random variable whose properties can be derived from those of $\rho(t)$.
+For example, the expected squared error satisfies